What is the Azure Face service?

 After you create and train a group, you can do identification against the group with a new detected face.
 If the face is identified as a person in the group, the person object is returned.

 The verification operation answers the question, "Do these two faces belong to the same person?".

 Verification is also "one-to-one" matching of one face in an image to one face in a secure repository or photo

 Verification can be used in identity verification or access control scenarios to verify a picture matches a previously captured image (such as from a photo from a government issued ID card).

 Find similar faces

-The Find Similar API compares a target face with a set of candidate faces to find a smaller set of faces that look similar to the target face.
-Two working modes, matchPerson and matchFace, are supported.
-The matchPerson mode returns similar faces after it filters for the same person by using the Verify API.
+The service supports two working modes, matchPerson and matchFace.
+The matchPerson mode returns similar faces after filtering for the same person by using the Verify API.
 The matchFace mode ignores the same-person filter.
-It returns a list of similar candidate faces that might or might not belong to the same person.
+It returns a list of similar candidate faces that may or may not belong to the same person.